jengalas/bwaf-bbw/_emerging-leaders/energy-environment-engagement.md

       strategies for success.

-      Sessions will be held March 30, April 25, and May 16 from 6:30-8:00 PM.
+      Sessions will be held from 6:30-8:00 PM in person.
+Total program cost is
-      Total program cost is $500.
+      $500.
 Visit www.bwaf.org to learn more, or contact info@bwaf.org.
     section_break: false
     include_left-hand_column_text_: true
     lefthand_text: